 - 3.3 hours/day x 365 days = 1,205 hours/year

-And hereâs the thing nobody budgets for: weekends and holidays.
+And hereâs the thing nobody plans for: weekends and holidays.
 Water quality doesnât take Christmas off.
 Either youâre paying overtime, or youâre skipping tests, or youâre doing it yourself when you should be taking a break.
-Based on our experience working with farm operators, weekend and holiday coverage typically adds 15-25% to the effective labor cost.
+Based on our experience working with farm operators, weekend and holiday coverage adds a meaningful slice on top of the everyday labor, and it is the slice most operations quietly drop, precisely when the risk is highest.

 Reagent and Equipment Costs